 Quick Thinking Can Save Lives During Vehicle Fires

 Vehicle fires can become deadly in a matter of minutes or even seconds.
-When vehicles catch fire, occupants can quickly be overwhelmed by smoke, heat, and flames before they have a chance to exit.
+When a car catches fire, occupants can quickly be overwhelmed by burning rubber, intense heat, and smoke before they have a chance to exit.
+Fires caused by lithium-ion batteries, mechanical failure, or electrical problems can create especially hazardous conditions, requiring swift action from volunteer firefighters and fire apparatus to control the flames.

-In August 2017, a vehicle fire put the lives of 16 students and the driver at risk in DeKalb County, Indiana, when a school bus became enveloped in flames while picking up students in a residential area before school.
+In August 2017, a car fire put the lives of 16 students and the driver at risk in DeKalb County, Indiana, when a school bus became engulfed in flames while picking up students in a residential area before school.
+Thankfully, emergency calls were made promptly, and other vehicles in the vicinity avoided further catastrophe.

 According to WANE, the bus driver quickly determined that something was not right shortly after the bus caught fire.
 The driver stopped and evacuated the students from the bus after spotting smoke coming from under its front hood.